 Be prepared, even open, and excited for a change.
 After all, the goal is to be free to accept and strive for fulfillment, satisfaction, and happiness when you can.
 That will grow your position of financial strength.

-Our FIRE Date and Number
+Our FIRE Number and Date

 Over months of learning more about the system behind FIRE, we did a review of our expenses.
 We tried to make some predictions about where our spending would go in the future.
 We talked about travel, kids, careers, and our (just purchased) house.